openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

    * - Other
      - Files not included in the other types, such as .html, .js, or .sjson

-To filter the list of files by type:
+To filter the list of files by type, follow these steps.

 #.
 On the **Files & Uploads** page, select the **Type** column header.